GameTechDev/FlipModelD3D12/Readme.md

 ======================================================
 An interactive visualization for understanding the Direct3D 12 Flip Model.

-For a detailed explanation, please visit [TODO: insert IDZ link]
+For a detailed explanation, please see this [article](https://software.intel.com/en-us/articles/sample-application-for-direct3d-12-flip-model-swap-chains).

 Build Instructions
 ==================